 Robert and I made it our mission to have every single door painted with Benjamin Moore Wrought Iron ever since we moved in.
+It was a long game painting job for sure.
 Every room looks SO much more high-end because of this one little trick… for just the cost of paint!

-How to Paint Interior Doors
+What Sheen to Paint Interior Doors

 - Liquid Deglosser

-- Clean rag
+- Clean rag or tack cloth

 - Rubbing alcohol

 - Cotton ball

 - 150 grit sandpaper

 - Latex primer (for unfinished doors or doors previously painted with water based paint) or oil based primer (for doors previously painted with oil based paint)